CommunityOfCoders/Inheritance-2023/NeuralNetNinjas.md

 -  User authentication
 -  Browsing live stock parameters
 -  Adding stocks to watchlist and portfolio
--  Predicting 50 days stock prices with _ percent accuracy
+-  Predicting 50 days stock prices with RMSE less than 50
 -  Providing graph of historical and prediction data
 -  Providing a buy sell indicator
 -  Fully functional database